NixOS/rfcs/rfcs/0145-doc-strings.md

 The Nix community interprets the outer format and content of doc-comments differently.
 Within nixpkgs, several conventions and patterns need to be harmonized.
 It seems every directory decides upon their own convention; Or doesn't follow any.
 We immediately observe one clear thing: Most of comments utilize some form of markdown, even if they are not rendered.

-In general, the format for writing documentation strings is **not specified**.
+In general, the format for writing documentation strings is **not formally specified**.

 The *nixdoc*-tool requires a somewhat consistent format, but the basic format was never specified and cannot be enforced in parts of nixpkgs where nixdoc is currently not applied.